-The Embroidery Story - Where and why and what do we use?
+The Embroidery Story - Where is it from and why do we use it?

 A Bag Of Hope always has vibrant, intricately embroidered section to draw the eye and express individuality.
 On our drawstring backpacks, they're featured as a panel on the front, on our tassel waist bags, a small triangular section is used.
 However you prefer, you can chose between 10+ patterns and colours to suit your style.

 These beautiful patterns originate high up in the mountainous borders of Northern Thailand, South China and Laos.
 The traditional embroidered patterns are worn by the Hmong people, and to this day, the Hmong use their traditional clothing as a way of differentiating between which tribes they originate from.